 However, you can purchase an inner bedroom pod separately if this is something you would like.

-Living Area – As tipis are all in one structures, where the whole tent is living space unless you buy the bedroom pod as extra.
+Living Area – As tipis are all in one structure, where the whole tent is living space unless you buy the bedroom pod as extra.
 Outer edges are low but with generous standing space in the middle.

 Robens realise that many people like to separate their living and sleeping areas and for this reason has designed a bedroom pod that can be purchased to give this divide.

 You may also like to purchase a tent carpet to make this tent even cosier, this is pre-shaped so it fits the tent correctly and reduces trip hazards.